How are ya today? I hope you’re having a fabulous one. I also hope you’re in the mood for getting a bit soulful and reflective!

 - Are you a fan of journaling?
 What’s your journaling style like?
 Do you answer questions like the ones above, recap your day, doodle, or make lists?

 - Do you need a little more convincing?
-Check out this article, 5 reasons to start journaling, via Mind Body Green.
+Check out this article, 5 reasons to start journaling, via Mind Body Green, as well as more goal setting posts here on the blog.